gabbo89/EEA2024-2025/docs/3a4a_genome_wide_R.md

 > 10 Levels: (0,10] (10,20] (20,30] (30,40] (40,50] (50,60] (60,70] (70,80] (80,90] (90,100]
 -->

+!!!!
+TO CHECK
+For example , if we want to divide the chromosome in windows of 100,000 bp, we can use the following code:

+We can replace the intervals (0,10] with increasing numbers that identify the windows (1,2,3,4,5..) or with numbers that represent the end coordinates of each windows (100000,200000,300000..).
+For example:
+!!!!
 The output of the command shows the interval that are assigned to each single coordinate.
 We can replace the intervals labels (for example (0,10] ) with the corresponding window number (for example 1) or for example the genomic coordinates of each window (1, 100,000 ...) using the `label` argument of the `cut` function. *Labels* is a vector which need to have the same size as the vector *breaks* less than one unit and contains the labels to be assigned to each interval.
 Remember that breaks as 0 at the beginning

 ```r
 # Define the genomic positions
 all_genomic_positions <- 1:100

 # Define the breaks
 my_breaks <- c(0, 10, 20, 30, 40, 50, 60, 70, 80, 90, 100)

 # Define the labels
 my_labels <- c(10,20,30,40,50,60,70,80,90,100)